ruby0x1/hxtypedarray/README.md

 ###todo:

-- Test and ensure haxe 3.1.3 compatibility
-- Lower footprint where possible (Bytes)
+- Lower footprint where possible (BytesData wrapping atm)
-- Endianness handling is not complete yet
+- Endianness handling is not fully yet
-  - structure is set up for it, but ArrayBufferIO should implement all cases
+  - structure is set up for it, some are done, but ArrayBufferIO should implement all cases
   - unit tests for endianness correctness and usage
   - defaults to little endian or underlying platform/haxe code
 - add unit tests for DataView [examples](https://github.com/inexorabletash/polyfill/blob/master/tests/typedarray_tests.js)